HOW LONG DOES IT TAKE TO BE REIKI CERTIFIED | REIKI MELBOURNE

 These days, in the West, it doesn't matter how deep your practice or understanding of Reiki is (or how shallow), you can complete all levels to Master in a weekend if you really wanted.
 There are courses out there that offer that.
 My question to you is, just because you can, does that mean that's really what you want?

-Again I ask, who do you want to be as a Reiki Practitioner and a Teacher?
+Who do you want to be as a Reiki Practitioner and a Teacher?
 I've seen people who haven't put in the time, engaged in committed practice or haven't reached a level of experience or depth of spiritual understanding but then go out to practice Reiki professionally and teach.
-And the results are not great.
-It's not ideal.
+And the results are not ideal.
 For anyone.

 Treat the minimum timelines for Reiki Certification as just that, a minimum.
 Take your time.
 Go at your own pace.
 It pays off.
 I promise you.